chaithanyashaji/law4Her/README.md

 ### 🤖 AI-Powered Legal Chatbot
 - **Datasets:** Supports both IPC and BNS, with an emphasis on BNS.
 - **Multilingual Support:** Communicate in multiple Indian languages including Hindi, Malayalam, Tamil, Telugu, Kannada, Marathi, Gujarati, Punjabi, Bengali, and Urdu.
-- **Advanced NLP:** Uses Mistral AI, and Nomic AI for emdeddings generation.
+- **Advanced NLP:** Uses Mistral AI, and Nomic AI for embeddings generation.
 - **Translation:** Powered by Google API for seamless language translation.
 - **Encryption:** Ensures privacy with AES encryption for all chats.